-The MSc. course units are mainly taught in a small-group, interactive style for lectures and seminars, practicals, tutorials, and oral/poster presentations.
+The M.Sc. course units are mainly taught in an interactive style for lectures, practicals and workshops.
 Personal computer workstations are used extensively in practicals, project work, and research.
-Computer laboratory experience is central to the learning process in geographical information science, and these form integral parts of both the course units and dissertation.
+Field and laboratory experience is central to the learning process in environmental monitoring and reconstruction, and these form integral parts of both the course units and dissertation.
+The dissertation itself may utilise field- and laboratory-based analysis, and involve environmental monitoring, modelling, or palaeoenvironmental reconstruction.
+Adequate tuition and practice of all the elements required to carry-out an in-depth quantitative analysis of a particular environmental project will be given during the taught part of the course.